pt010104/chat-app-api/README.md

 # ChatApp-API
+Rule:
-Rule: Create and develop features in a new branch -> Submit a pull request to merge into the master branch -> Record the link of the pull request in a designated tracking sheet.
+Create and develop features in a new branch from Master -> Submit a pull request to merge into the master branch -> Paste link pull request in the sheet